-Committee Backs Suspension of Broward Sheriff Over 2018 High School Shootings
+Committee Backs Suspension Of Broward Sheriff Over 2018 School Shooting

 A state Senate committee in Florida is recommending the full Senate uphold the governor's suspension of former Broward County Sheriff Scott Israel.
 Gov. Ron DeSantis suspended Israel shortly after taking office in January, fulfilling a promise made during the election campaign.

-DeSantis charged Israel with incompetence and dereliction of duty for actions before and after the mass shootings at Marjory Stoneman Douglas High School in Parkland.
-Under Florida's constitution, the suspension must be reviewed by the state Senate.
+DeSantis charged Israel with incompetence and dereliction of duty for actions before and after the mass shooting at Marjory Stoneman Douglas High School in Parkland.
+Under Florida's Constitution, the suspension must be reviewed by the state Senate.

 In Tallahassee Monday, the Senate Rules committee heard nearly 12 hours of testimony from lawyers representing the governor and Israel, and also from family members of the shooting victims.